Bending Teichm\"uller spaces and character varieties: Characterization of non-properness

 Next suppose that $\lim_{i \to \infty} \length_{\tau_i} m$ is zero.
+Since $\tau_i$ converges to a hyperbolic surface with cusps and the discrete representation $\xi_i \vert \Gamma_E$ remains discrete in the limit as $i \to \infty$, the holonomy along $m$ must converge to a parabolic element.
+Then the holonomy of $m$ converges to a parabolic element different from the identity.

-Then the holonomy of $m$ converges to a parabolic element not equal to the identity.
-Then $\xi_i \vert \Gamma_F$ converges, if and only if $\beta_i(r)$ converges to a geodesic starting from the parabolic fixed point.
-This is equivalent to saying the twisting parameter of $m$ converges as $i \to \infty$ (\Cref{fTangentVectorAtPiBending}, Left).
+Then, since $\xi_i | \Gam_E$ converges as $i \to \infty$, thus $\xi_i \vert \Gamma_F$ converges, if and only if $\beta_i(v_i)$ converges to a tangent vector starting from the parabolic fixed point.
+The hyperbolic element $b_L(\tau_i) m$ converges to the parabolic element.
+Therefore we can take a sequence of the hyperbolic one-parameter subgroups in $\PSL_2 \C$ containing $b_L(\tau_i) m$ parameterized by the twist coordinate so that the subgroup converges to the one-parameter parabolic subgroup of $\PSL_2\C$ containing the parabolic element $ \lim_{i \to \infty} \beta_L(\tau_i) m$, so that this parabolic element acts as the unit-length translation on the limit twisting parameter $\R$ along $m$.
+0 Therefore, the above convergence is equivalent to saying the twisting parameter of $m$ converges as $i \to \infty$ (\Cref{fTangentVectorAtPiBending}, Right).

-\end{proof} The theorem follow from \Cref{FenchelNielsenForPinchedLoop} as follows: Suppose that $b_L(\tau_i)$ converges as $i \to \infty$.
+\end{proof} The theorem follows from \Cref{FenchelNielsenForPinchedLoop} as follows: Suppose that $b_L(\tau_i)$ converges as $i \to \infty$.
 Then, the hyperbolic structure on every component of $S \minus M$ must converge.
 Thus, for each loop $m$ of $M$, $\length_{\tau_i} m$ limits to a non-negative number.
-By \Cref{FenchelNielsenForPinchedLoop}, as $b_L(\tau_i)$ converges, the twist parameters along each loop of $M$ converges.
-Since $\tau_i$ leaves every compact, at least one loop of $M$ must be pinched as $i \to \infty$.
+By \Cref{FenchelNielsenForPinchedLoop}, as $b_L(\tau_i)$ converges, the twist parameters along each loop of $M$ converge.
+Since $\tau_i$ leaves every compact subset, at least one loop of $M$ must be pinched as $i \to \infty$.
 Hence the two conditions hold.

-To prove the other direction, suppose that the lengths of some loops of $M$ limit to zero and all the other Fenchel-Nielsen coordinates with respect to $P$ converges in the parameter space as $i \to \infty$.
+To prove the other direction, suppose that the lengths of some loops of $M$ limit to zero and all the other Fenchel-Nielsen coordinates with respect to $P$ converge in the parameter space as $i \to \infty$.
 Let $M'$ be the sub-multiloop of $M$ consisting of the loops whose lengths go to zero.
 Then, for each component $F$ of $S \minus M'$, $b_L (\tau_i) \vert \pi_1(F)$ converges as $i \to \infty$.
 Therefore, by \Cref{FenchelNielsenForPinchedLoop}, $b_L(\tau_i)$ converges.
 This completes the proof. \Qed{NonpropernessOfBendingTeichmullerSpaces}